 About Fundrise

 Fundrise is open to non-accredited and accredited investors.
 You need only $10 to invest in Fundrise, which removes the barrier to entry for most investors.
+Fundrise offers crowdfunding, which means multiple investors pool their money together to invest in debt and equity.
+When you invest in debt, you’re the bank.
+But when you invest in equity, you have partial ownership of the property.

 Fundrise focuses on buying undervalued properties and selling them for much more than they paid for them.
 Then, they fix the property up and either flip it for fast profits or increase its cash flow for greater dividends.
 Fundrise has many portfolio options, each of which has a different risk tolerance and returns.

-Fundrise pros and cons
+Fundrise Pros and Cons

 Are you weighing your options between Yieldstreet vs. Fundrise?
 Here are the benefits and disadvantages of moving forward with Fundrise.